 Education and childcare settings are not expected to trace contacts of a positive case as this will remain the responsibility of NHS Test and Trace.
 From today, Tuesday 11 January, contact tracing is triggered once a positive LFD test is reported.

-Students (secondary) should be strongly encouraged to test twice weekly at home and to and to their setting.
+Students (secondary) should be strongly encouraged to test twice weekly at home and to report all results to NHS Test and Trace and to their setting.
 Anyone with a positive LFD test result should self-isolate and follow self-isolation guidance.

 Wednesday 5th January 2022

 We are excited to be starting the new term today and welcoming the children back into school.

 As I’m sure you are aware, currently there are a significant number of cases of COVID nationally and the new variant spreads very easily.

 Our priority is to keep the school open.
 The biggest difficulty we may face is staff absence but we will do our best to keep classes and school open.
 To support us, it is vital that we all play our part.